datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 Chrome Apps are software programs that run in the web browser.
 They can be as simple as a link to a website where the app runs or they can be actual pieces of software that download and run on your local Chrome computer.

-When you set up your Chrome OS account and log in there will be a number of Chrome Apps that are available to you by default.
+When you set up your Chrome OS account and log in, there will be a number of Chrome Apps that are available to you by default.
 Some of the most useful ones are:

-* __Google Docs__ -  for creating, writing and editing formatted text documents (similar to Microsoft Word, but through the web browser)
+* __Google Docs__: for creating, writing and editing formatted text documents (similar to Microsoft Word, but through the web browser)
-* __Google Slides__ - for creating, writing and editing presentations (similar to Microsoft Office, but through the web browser)
+* __Google Slides__: for creating, writing and editing presentations (similar to Microsoft Office, but through the web browser)
-* __Google Sheets__ - for creating, writing and editing spreadsheets (similar to Microsoft Excel, but through the web browser)
+* __Google Sheets__: for creating, writing and editing spreadsheets (similar to Microsoft Excel, but through the web browser)

 ![Google Docs, Slides and Sheets are three Chrome Apps that come installed on your Chromebook](images/00_chromebrowser/00_chromebookintro_chromeos-3.png)

-We won't go into too much detail about each of these apps here as we will cover that in a future class.
+We won't go into too much detail about each of these apps here as we will cover them in a future class.
 For now we are just going to cover how to find these apps on your Chromebook, how to install and uninstall new ones, and how to organize them on your Chromebook.

 ### Where do Chromebook Apps live?